2018 Entertainment Schedule

 Jaleo Latin Music – Main Stage Friday, October 19 – 9:00 pm

-ed to their call.
-There multicultural musical heritage has rightly led them in the top leading performers in Phoenix AZ.
+Their multicultural musical heritage has rightly led them in the top leading performers in Phoenix AZ.
 Jaleo, the celebration the festivity and the commemoration, represents their melodic interpersonal motivation.
 With meritorious achievable performances, Jaleo has musically reproduced impressionistic geographical cadences in their work, offering Afro Cuban, Puerto Rican and Colombian rhythmical inspiration.
 Their Multicultural awareness is a musical interpretation of past and present joy.
 Jaleo is a classic pervasive band, forming the bases of musical innovation.
 Their expressionism and romantic music continues to bring smiles to all that hear.
 With inspiring grooves of island decent, it is exciting experience to sit and listen to them perform.

 Back Nine Bandits – Main Stage, Saturday, October 20 – 12:30 pm